siimurik/BTE/README.md

 most significant.
 On my PC there was only a 30 second speed gain.

 However there was some luck with speeding up the final code with some noticable improvement.
-This was achieved again with the help of [Numba](https://numba.readthedocs.io/en/stable/).
+This was achieved again with the help of Numba.
 This version of the Monte-Carlo simulation can be found under the name **numba_mc.py**.

 Initially this method did not bear much fruit compared to the original **MonteCarloPWR.py** code.
-However, using the special keyword argument `fastmath` allows the math-heavy functions to relax some numerical rigour with view of gaining additional performance.
-It is 'cheating' in a way, but the shape of the final graphs is not affected by this drawback.
-To read more on the topic of using this keyword: [Fastmath](https://numba.pydata.org/numba-doc/latest/user/performance-tips.html#fastmath)
+However, using the functions that were meant for the Cython version of the code, adding the Numba decorator to only those math-heavy functions, a notible increase in the final run time was acieved.

 ---
 ## OLD/DEPRECATED NOTES: